top of page

 FAQs on Risk Impact Assessment

-1. What is Risk Impact Assessment?
+1. What is Risk Impact Assessment in Risk Management?

-Risk impact assessment is a key component in effective risk management, focused on understanding the potential outcomes of a risk event.
+It is a key component in effective risk management, focused on understanding the potential outcomes of a risk event.
 This involves analysing how a risk could affect various areas, such as finances, operations, reputation, and compliance.

 This assessment helps organisations pinpoint and prioritise risks based on their potential consequences.
 It enables efficient resource allocation, proactive mitigation planning, and strategic alignment, thereby strengthening resilience, supporting compliance, and fostering a proactive culture.